TarazGr/04_finalproject_1693558_1647857/readme_project.md

 ## Theory background

-To perform all the correct calculations, the paper gives some geometric descriptions of the prblem at hand.
+To perform all the correct calculations, the paper gives some geometric descriptions of the problem at hand.
 In particular, it provides tools to measure incident and outgoing directions when a ray intersects a hair on a given point.
 The hair is assumed to be a curve, which is the shape obtained when a circle is swept along a Bézier curve, generating a cylinder.
 They consider two different kind of scattering: